Waiting for Godot: UK

 Like all of Beckett's translations, the English translation of Waiting for Godot is not simply a literal translation of En attendant Godot.
 "Small but significant differences separate the French and English text.
 Some, like Vladimir's inability to remember the farmer's name (Bonnelly), show how the translation became more indefinite, attrition and loss of memory more pronounced."
 A number of biographical details were removed, all adding to a general "vaguening" of the text which he continued to trim for the rest of his life.

-The English-language saw its first UK production on 3 August 1955 at the Arts Theatre in London, directed by Peter Hall.
+The English-language version saw its first UK production on 3 August 1955 at the Arts Theatre in London, directed by Peter Hall, with Paul Daneman as Vladimir, Peter Woodthorpe as Estragon, Peter Bull as Pozzo, Timothy Bateson as Lucky, and Michael Walker as The Boy; when the play transferred to the Criterion Theatre on 12 September, Hugh Burden took over the role of Vladimir.
 During an early rehearsal Hall told the cast "I haven't really the foggiest idea what some of it means ...
 But if we stop and discuss every line we'll never open."

 Again, the printed version preceded it (New York: Grove Press, 1954) but Faber's "mutilated" edition did not materialise until 1956.
 A "corrected" edition was subsequently produced in 1965.
 "The most accurate text is in Theatrical Notebooks I, (Ed.)
 Dougald McMillan and James Knowlson (Faber and Grove, 1993).
 It is based on Beckett's revisions for his Schiller-Theater production (1975) and the London San Quentin Drama Workshop, based on the Schiller production but revised further at the Riverside Studios (March 1984)."